taylormck/bv-ui-core/lib/region/README.md

 var europeanTerritoryMap = require('bv-ui-core/lib/region/europe/territories');
 ```
 This can be useful if you've no need for other regions and would like to shave
 every last byte from your client-side code.
+Individual region modules do not
+support AMD loading.

 Errors will be thrown if invalid locale or territory codes are provided.
 This
 is to protect the user against mistaking language codes for territory codes.